CraftyCurry.com

 The mixture will look like this when the onions are cooked.-

 3. Now, add the chopped tomato, tomato sauce and mix it well.
 Cover the pan and let it cook for 10 minutes on medium heat.
 Stir once or twice in between.
-After 10-12 minutes, the tomatoes are going to be done when there's no raw smell.
+After 10-12 minutes, the tomatoes will be done when there's no raw smell.

-4. Add the cumin powder, Rajma Masala, coriander powder, red chili powder and salt.
+4. Add the cumin powder, Rajma Masala, coriander powder, red chili powder, and salt.
 Mix them properly into the gravy.
-Cook the spices for 2 minutes or until oil starts oozing from the sides.
+Cook the spices for 2 minutes or until the oil starts oozing from the sides.

 rajma-masala